fresh-energy/coding-challenge/README.md

 As we said at the top, we want to see you develop an application using `React` and `Spring Boot`.
 Aside from that, you have a lot of freedom.
 Feel free to choose technologies you enjoy or feel comfortable with.
 Choose an approach that challenges you to come up with an elegant solution.

 We will examine your submission looking for:
- * A clean solution
+ * A clean solution that meets the requirements
- * Clear documentation
+ * Clear documentation on how to run it
  * Adequate test coverage
  * Useful logging
  * Reliable security
  * Your own personal flair

+## How to submit

+Your recruitment contact will provide you with an email address to which you should send your completed submission.
+This should be in the form of a zipped folder, containing all resources necessary to run the project, documentation, and anything else you need to include.